RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?

-In summary, the contribution of the paper is threefold: \begin{enumerate} \item We make the first attempt to demonstrate the importance of both regions, \ie, the cropped and left regions in cropping, from a complete perspective for self-supervised learning. \item We propose a simple yet effective pretext task, \ie, \modelName.
-It is compatible with various popular SSL methods with minor modifications and improves their performance on many downstream visual tasks. \item Extensive experimental results with MoCo v2, SimSiam, and DenseCL on the ImageNet, MS COCO, and Cityscapes datasets demonstrate the effectiveness of the proposed \modelName on classification, detection, and instance and semantic segmentation tasks. \end{enumerate}
+In summary, the contribution of the paper is threefold: \begin{enumerate} \item We make the first attempt to demonstrate the importance of both regions, \ie, the cropped and remained regions in cropping, from a complete perspective for self-supervised learning. \item We propose a simple yet effective pretext task, \ie, \modelName, {to demonstrate the effectiveness of using both regions for learning.} It is compatible with various popular SSL methods with minor modifications and improves their performance on many downstream visual tasks. \item Extensive experimental results with MoCov2, SimSiam, and DenseCL on the ImageNet, MS COCO, and Cityscapes datasets demonstrate the effectiveness of the proposed \modelName on classification, detection, and instance and semantic segmentation tasks. \end{enumerate}